Cariye: Ottoman Imperial Harem

 A cariye who proved to be a valuable servant could be promoted to kalfa or usta, which meant she earned wages.
 If a cariye was neither promoted to kalfa nor chosen as a sexual partner by the sultan, she was manumitted after nine years of service.
 In practice, her manumission would mean that a marriage was arranged for her, since an unmarried free woman without family had no means to support herself in the gender-segregated society of the Ottoman Empire.

 The cariyes with whom the sultan shared his bed became members of the dynasty and rose in rank to attain the status of gözde ('the favorite'), ikbal ('the fortunate'), kadin ('the mother of a child') or haseki sultan ('the favorite consort').
 The highest position was the valide sultan, the legal mother of the sultan, who herself used to be a wife or a cariye of the sultan's father and rose to the supreme rank in the harem.
 No cariye could leave or enter the premises of the harem without the explicit permission of the valide sultan.

 The number of women in the harem is contested and only possible to estimate during some periods.
-Contemporaries claimed that in 1573, there were 150 women in the New palace and 1,500 in the Old Palace, and that there were 1,100 - 1,200 in 1604–1607, but these numbers are likely overestimated.
+Contemporaries claimed that in 1573, there were 150 women in the New palace and 1,500 in the Old Palace, and that there were 1,100–1,200 in 1604–1607, but these numbers are likely overestimated.
 The actual number of women are estimated to have been 49 in 1574 and 433 in 1633.

-In the 18th- and 19th-century, the official mevacib register is sometimes preserved, and notes that the harem contained 446 slave women during the reign of sultan Mahmud I (r.1730-1754), 720 during sultan Selim III (r.
-1789–1808), and 473 during sultan Mahmud II (r.1808-1839).
+In the 18th- and 19th-century, the official mevacib register was sometimes preserved, and notes that the harem contained 446 slave women during the reign of Sultan Mahmud I (r.
+1730–1754), 720 during that of Sultan Selim III (r.
+1789–1808), and 473 during that of Sultan Mahmud II (r.
+1808–1839).